thanhlmm/mst-loading/README.md

 # MST-Loading

-This is Mobx-State-Tree middleware for auto triggering `loading` flag for you async function.
+Mobx-State-Tree middleware for auto triggering `loading` flag for you async function.
 You can save lots of time trying to manage `loading` flag!

 ⏰ = 🤑